Academic Service-Learning at QCC

 QCC is selected as one of only eight colleges nationally to receive a prestigious grant by the American Association of Community Colleges (AACC) to develop service-learning initiatives.

-The college's grant is part of the American Association of Community Colleges (AACC) national initiative, Community Colleges Broadening Horizons through Service Learning.
-Broadening Horizons is supported by the Learn and Serve America program of the Corporation for National and Community Service.
+The American Association of Community Colleges (AACC) national initiative, Community Colleges Broadening Horizons through Service Learning, is supported by the Learn and Serve America program of the Corporation for National and Community Service.
+Under this grant, QCC creates the QCC-ExCEL academic service-learning program.

-Two AACC publications highlighting the grantee college programs (including QCC) are available.
-A Project Brief describes the Horizons colleges.
+Two AACC publications highlighting the grantee college programs (including QCC) are available: A Project Brief summarizes the Horizons colleges and their service-learning programs.
 Improving Student Learning Outcomes with Service Learning reveals that students who participate in service learning score higher on institutional learning outcomes such as critical thinking, communication, civic responsibility, academic development, and educational success.
 Service learners also saw themselves as more competitive in the job market than those who did not have service learning experience.

-QCC Freshman Academies.
-Service-learning is designated one of the high-impact strategies recommended for first-time, full-time students in the QCC Freshman Academies
+QCC implements the Freshman Academies model for first-time, full-time students.
+Service-learning is designated one of the high-impact strategies recommended for Academy students.

 Fall 2010 - Present

-QCC receives Carl D. Perkins Vocational and Technical Education Act of 2006 to implement academic service-learning with CTE classes.
+QCC receives Carl D. Perkins Vocational and Technical Education Act of 2006 to expand academic service-learning to CTE classes.
 During this period, service-learning is integrated into classroom learning in nearly all academic departments at QCC.

 QCC implements the Academy model for all students.
 Service-learning remains a high-impact strategy recommended to academy students.